solar2d/demo-app-store-automation/README.md

 ### 3. Creating a signing certificate

-Usually on macOS these steps are done with two clicks in the built-in Keychain utility, but we will instead use command line utilities provided for free by Google Cloud Shell. [⏯](https://i.imgur.com/6BoMPFi.mp4)
+Apple requires applications to be cryptographically signed.
+To do that you need two things: certificate and provisioning profile.
+Certificate identify your team and created created per account (same certificate is shared for all your projects).
+Xcode automates this process, but we will instead use command line utilities provided for free by Google Cloud Shell. [⏯](https://i.imgur.com/6BoMPFi.mp4)

 1. Follow this: [link](https://shell.cloud.google.com/?hl=en_US&fromcloudshell=true&show=terminal).
 It should open a new terminal session for you.
 2. Run: `rm -f key.key distribution*; openssl req -newkey rsa:2048 -keyout key.key -out request.csr -nodes -subj "/C=CA/ST=/L=/O=/CN=Solar2D"; cloudshell dl request.csr`